cchanningallen/dwgb/README.md

 * Postgres
 * Figaro for secrets

-*Note* I built this for my own use.
+**Note** I built this for my personal use.
 Use at your own discretion, keeping in mind that almost all the work was done by Daniel Kehoe (thank you, thank you!).
-Your best bet for starting with something similar is likeley to go [straight to the source](https://github.com/RailsApps/rails-stripe-membership-saas).
+Your best bet for starting with something similar is likely going [straight to the source](https://github.com/RailsApps/rails-stripe-membership-saas).

 ### Setup
 1. Run `figaro install` to create your own dev/test application.yml secrets file.